Dual Language / Two Way Bilingual Programs

 Mario Umana Academy

-The Mario Umana Academy is in their third year as a Dual Language school, with our current students in grades K1, K2, 1, 2 receiving instruction in both English and Spanish.
+The Mario Umana Academy is a Dual Language school in the East Boston neighborhood, with our current students in grades K1 through 5 (growing 1 grade per year) receive instruction in both English and Spanish.

 Learn more about the Mario Umana Academy

 The Dual Language program at the Sarah Greenwood runs in grades K1-7 (growing one grade per year), and has specialized student support services in Therapeutic Learning Center.
 The school uses Restorative Justice as their guiding philosophy for student and community support.